jpcorreia99/Image-data-preprocessing/README.md

    - **class_weight_dict:** A dict which shall be fed as an argument to the **keras.fit()** method to tell it to pay more attention to certain classes whcich as underrepresented in our dataset.

-  ##image_data_generator_splitting
+ #image_data_generator_splitting
     File which contains one function designed to split and rearrange the images' directory in order for it to be in the right structure to be fed to keras' **ImageDataGenerator**.

- ### rearrange_data
- Responsible for rearranging and image directory to follow the ImageDataGenerator structure.

-  Arguments:
-   - **original_data_path:** Directory from where to read the images.
-   - **dir_to_save:** Directory where to create the new structure and store the images
-   - **class_size_limit=None(Optional):** Number of images to read from each class.
-If not defined, will read all images from all classes.
-   - **data_split = 0.9(Optional):** Fraction of images to store in the data array.
-If not defined, will default to 90%.

 The mentioned structure follows the template for N Classes:

 >**Dir_to_save**
 >>**train/**
 >>>.../class1
+>>>
 >>>
 >>>.../class2
 >>>